Guide to Fishing Reel Types

 Use: Carp/Specimen fishing, effective with self hooking and anti-eject methods (hair rigs)

-The idea of a baitrunner or freespool fishing reel is that it brings another drag system into the reel setup which can be manually switched on and off.
+The purpose of a baitrunner (or freespool) fishing reel is to provide another drag system which can be manually engaged/disengaged with a simple switch.
 Switching it on while the bait is in the water allows a fish to hook itself and swim away freely, by allowing line to be released/dragged out from the spool, avoiding the rod from being pulled into the water!
-Switching off the baitrunner function then allows you to strike and play the fish on the standard drag system which you have on the majority of fishing reels.
+Switching off the baitrunner function then allows you to strike and play the fish on the standard drag system (which is present on the majority of fishing reels).

 Big Pit Fishing Reels